 The school complies with all fire and safety laws and will conduct fire drills in accordance with State law.
-Specific instructions on how to proceed will be provided to students by their teachers who will be responsible for safe, prompt, and orderly evacuation of the building.
+Specific instructions on how to proceed will be provided to students by their teachers responsible for the safe, prompt, and orderly evacuation of the building.

 Tornado drills will be conducted during the tornado season using the procedures prescribed by the State.
 The alarm system for tornadoes is different from the alarm system for fires and consists of a verbal announcement through the P.A. system.

 Safety drills will be conducted once per school year.
-Teachers will provide specific instruction on the appropriate procedure to follow in situations where students must be secured in their building rather than evacuated.
+Teachers will provide specific instruction on the appropriate procedure to follow when students must be secured in their building rather than evacuated.
 These situations can include a terrorist threat, a person in possession of a deadly weapon on school property, or other acts of violence.